COMCIFS/comcifs.github.io/audit.formalism_proposal.md

 ## Introduction

-The following proposal implements part of a solution to incorporating multiple models into CIF, discussed in [[xx]].
-It should be read in conjunction with that document, and with the proposal for a new category at [[xx]].
+The following proposal implements part of a solution to incorporating multiple models into CIF, discussed [here](changing_meanings_discussion_paper.md).
+It should be read in conjunction with that document.

 ## New datanames: `_audit.formalism` and `_audit.formalism_version`